Start: October 2019

 Funder: Episcopal Health Foundation and Robert Wood Johnson Foundation

 In Texas, the Center for Health Care Strategies (CHCS) is partnering with a group of health sector stakeholders in harnessing the capacity of MCOs to address the non-medical, root causes of poor health for patients across the state.
-The 12-month project is focusing on improving access to healthy food, housing conditions, transportation, and other social factors that often have a direct impact on a person’s health.
+This project is focusing on improving access to healthy food, housing conditions, transportation, and other social factors that often have a direct impact on a person’s health.
 The Texas Managed Care Organization Social Determinants of Health Learning Collaborative is a partnership of the Texas Association of Health Plans, Texas Association of Community Health Plans, and CHCS, with support provided by the Episcopal Health Foundation and the Robert Wood Johnson Foundation.

 - Promising approaches for engaging and formally contracting with new community partner organizations;